LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/change-enrollments-completion-status-and-which-to-use.md

 - **No Show** – Did not show up for class.
 - **Failed** – May have completed attending the class but did not successfully complete other items related to the class, like an exam.

-> [!NOTE] Students logging into Adobe Connect virtual classrooms are automatically marked Attending for their Completion Status.

 ## Related Article
 For more information on using the Attendance chart, please see: